 Pot magnets - magnet systems with super-strong adhesive force

-Strong, compact and flexible.
+Strong, compact and versatile.
 Those are the quality features of our neodymium pot magnets.
-They are suitable as cup magnets, magnet base, outdoor attachments and for many other applications.
-We offer different types - from countersunk pot magnet over magnet base with thread to magnet systems with rubber coating and hard ferrite cup magnets.
-In addition, you can order magnetic flat rods made of neodymium or ferrite in different models.
-This allows you to select the products that best fit your needs.
+They are suitable as cup magnets, magnet base, for outdoor mounting and many other applications.
+We offer many different types - from a countersunk pot magnet to a threaded magnet base, from magnet systems with rubber coating to hard ferrite cup magnets.
+In addition, you can order from supermagnete rectangular and square neodymium or ferrite channel magnets in various versions, allowing you to select the products that best fit your needs.

 Features of cup magnets

 These special products are a magnetic system consisting of a permanent magnet (a neodymium magnet) and a steel pot or a steel rail.
 The neodymium-iron-bor alloy provides the cup magnets with a magnetic super strength and they may reach a high adhesive force, even at a small size or flat design.
 Since the magnets are embedded in the steel pot, their strength is concentrated on the adhering surface at direct contact, which results in especially high magnetic power.
 Hence, you can use pot magnets for mounting solutions that are extremely strong and discreet at the same time.
 Most pot magnets are round but there are also rectangular and square magnetic systems.

 - To protect the magnet and ensure maximum adhesive force, the magnet must not protrude from the pot.
 In practice, the magnet is slightly recessed in the pot, which may vary from magnet to magnet; but the adhesive force indicated in the webshop is guaranteed.